About

 • Irving Williamson '61

-Irv served as Chairman of the United States International Trade Commission from 2006 until 2014 and has more than 40 years of experience in the international and trade policy fields.
-Prior to his appointment, he was for seven years President of Williamson International Trade Strategies, Ind., a New York based consulting firm that advised clients on legal, policy, and regulatory issues affecting international trade and business.
+Irv served as Chairman of the United States International Trade Commission from 2006 until 2014 and has more than 40 years of experience in the international and trade-policy fields.
+Prior to his appointment, he was for seven years President of Williamson International Trade Strategies, Ind., a New York-based consulting firm that advised clients on legal, policy, and regulatory issues affecting international trade and business.
 Irv holds a BA in history from Brown University, an MA in international relations with an emphasis on African studies and international economics from the Johns Hopkins School of Advanced International Studies, and a JD from the George Washington University Law School.
-He is married to Cheryl A. Parham, has two children, Patrick and Elizabeth, and resides in Washington D.C.
+Irv is married to Cheryl A. Parham, has two children, Patrick and Elizabeth, and resides in Washington DC.
+He chairs the Diversity Committee.

 Thomas Jefferson School